Providence Baptist Church papers

 1 Linear Feet

-The collection is a small assortment of papers mostly generated by Selby Daniels, who was a member of Providence Baptist Church, in the late twentieth and early twentieth-first centuries.
+Contains a small assortment of papers mostly generated by Selby Daniels, who was a member of Providence Baptist Church, in the late twentieth and early twenty-first centuries.

 The first ten files of material in this collection are arranged chronologically.
 Files one through nine concern (either directly or indirectly) the history of the Providence Baptist Church of Charlotte, North Carolina.
 The tenth file in this collection contains material concerning the Southern Baptist Alliance—a group within the Southern Baptist Church that was opposed to the fundamentalist faction within that denomination.
 The eleventh file is a funeral eulogy written and delivered by H. Gordon Weekley.